-Sure, customer success can be looked at as part of sales, but you should be treating each part of your SaaS foundation as an individual axis to make sure you're optimizing each piece of the SaaS equation.
+Sure, customer success can be looked at as part of sales, but you should be treating each part of your SaaS foundation as an individual axis to make sure you're optimizing each piece of the SaaS equation, rather than just another responsibility for your sales team.
 As such, customer success makes much more sense to include in your CAC ratio, not in pure CAC, because you'll want to measure the efficiency of your acquisition teams independently.

 What Are Four Ways You Can Reduce CAC?

 Customer acquisition cost is designed to measure and maintain the profitability of your acquisition teams.
 If your costs to get the customer through the door are higher than your Customer Lifetime Value (CLTV, LTV) than the business cannot be viable.
-The best rule of thumb is to be spending 33% or less of your customers lifetime value.
+The best rule of thumb is to be spending 33% or less of your average customer lifetime value.

 With that being said lets put this knowledge into action today.
 Here are some ways you can reduce your CAC and optimize for profit.

 Optimize your funnel: Quantify each step of the process, and understand how many visits lead to leads, how many leads lead to opportunities, and how many opportunities lead to customers.
 The best way to do this is to apply the Balfour Method of growth process to your funnel, which ensures proper mechanics in your channels.

 Optimize your pricing strategy: Remember a huge portion of CAC feeds into the recovery period, as well as your CAC ratio.
 As such, if you optimize your pricing to gain cash up front to recover your CAC, in the form of mandatory training, integration costs, etc., you can ensure you start making a profit as soon as possible.
 Check out more on value based pricing strategy here on our Price Intelligently blog.

 Strengthen the effectiveness of Sales and Marketing spend: Take a lean approach to marketing and sales expenses.
 Put money into channels that have proven returns so that you aren’t wasting any more dollars.